George Wesler

 Both dietary calcium and supplements were associated with significantly decreased risks of type 2 diabetes; women who had a total daily intake of calcium greater than 1,200 mg had a 21 percent lower risk than women who had intakes less than 600 mg per day.

-supplements are beneficial and necessary
+Supplements are beneficial and necessary

 We have got chronic diabetes disease problems the likes of which have never been seen before in the history of humanity.
 According to this study, it is apparent that supplements are beneficial and necessary.